 While it is quite appropriate to use common names when everyone knows what you mean, often, it is much better to use the proper scientific name.
 By their very nature, common names are only given to common succulents.
 But common where?
 Succulents common in one place are not common in another.
 Also, many succulents have more than one common name.

 Some common names refer to several different species.
-Finally, some succulents, especially those rare, do not have common names.
+Finally, some succulents, especially the rare ones, do not have common names.
 Therefore, common names are not as reliable as botanical names for identification purposes.

 Source: mzgardens.com